jiahuei/COMIC-Compact-Image-Captioning-with-Attention/README.md

 # COMIC: Towards a Compact Image Captioning Model with Attention
 This is the code repo for the TMM 2019 paper "COMIC: Towards a Compact Image Captioning Model with Attention".

+Please NOTE that this code release is not yet ready.

 ```
 @article{tan2019comic,
   title={COMIC: Towards A Compact Image Captioning Model with Attention},